|Featured Peter Drucker Book

 About the Contributors

-* Craig L. Pearce is Professor of Management at The Drucker School of Management.
+Craig L. Pearce was a Professor of Management at The Drucker School of Management.
 His research on shared leadership has been featured in The Wall Street Journal.
 Pearce’s most recent book is Shared Leadership, and his forthcoming book is Share the Lead.

 About Peter Drucker